babashka/pod-babashka-aws/README.md

 ## Test

 Run `script/test`.
-This will run both the pod and the script in two separate JVMs.
+This will run both the pod and tests (defined in `test/script.clj`) in two separate JVMs.

-To test the native-image together with babashka, run the test script while setting `APP_TEST_ENV` to `native`:
+To test the native-image together with babashka, run the tests while setting `APP_TEST_ENV` to `native`:

 ``` shell
 APP_TEST_ENV=native script/test